GRV96/repr_rw/README.md

 ## ENGLISH

-This library writes Python object representations in a text file and reads the file to recreate the objects.
+This library writes object representations in a text file and reads the file to recreate the objects.
 An object representation is a string returned by function `repr`.

 ### Content

-Function `write_reprs` writes the representations of Python objects in a text file.
+Function `write_reprs` writes object representations in a text file.
 Each line in the file is an object representation.
 If the specified file already exists, this function overwrites it.

-Generator `read_reprs` reads a text file that contains the representations of Python objects in order to recreate those objects.
+Generator `read_reprs` reads a text file that contains object representations to recreate the objects.
 Each line in the file must be an object representation.
 Empty lines are ignored.
 Each iteration of this generator yields one object.

 For more information, consult the functions' documentation and the demos in the source code repository.